Difference between Internal and External fragmentation

 There are two types of fragmentation in OS which are given as Internal fragmentation, and External fragmentation.

-Internal fragmentation happens when the memory is split into mounted sized blocks.
-Whenever a method request for the memory, the mounted sized block is allotted to the method. just in case the memory allotted to the method is somewhat larger than the memory requested, then the distinction between allotted and requested memory is that the Internal fragmentation.
+Internal fragmentation happens when the memory is split into mounted-sized blocks.
+Whenever a method is requested for the memory, the mounted-sized block is allotted to the method.
+In the case where the memory allotted to the method is somewhat larger than the memory requested, then the difference between allotted and requested memory is called internal fragmentation.

 The above diagram clearly shows the internal fragmentation because the difference between memory allocated and required space or memory is called Internal fragmentation.

-External fragmentation happens when there’s a sufficient quantity of area within the memory to satisfy the memory request of a method. however the process’s memory request cannot be fulfilled because the memory offered is during a non-contiguous manner.
-Either you apply first-fit or best-fit memory allocation strategy it’ll cause external fragmentation.
+External fragmentation happens when there’s a sufficient quantity of area within the memory to satisfy the memory request of a method.
+However, the process’s memory request cannot be fulfilled because the memory offered is in a non-contiguous manner.
+Whether you apply a first-fit or best-fit memory allocation strategy it’ll cause external fragmentation.

-In above diagram, we can see that, there is enough space (55 KB) to run a process-07 (required 50 KB) but the memory (fragment) is not contiguous.
-Here, we use compaction, paging or segmentation to use the free space to run a process.
+In the above diagram, we can see that, there is enough space (55 KB) to run a process-07 (required 50 KB) but the memory (fragment) is not contiguous.
+Here, we use compaction, paging, or segmentation to use the free space to run a process.